By Andrew Humphries

 Perhaps, says Cynthia, female ministers have more of a “feel” for the pastoral care side of ministry.

 As Eaglehawk’s first female minister, Cynthia knows from first-hand experience the different perspective a woman can bring to the role.

 “When I first moved to Eaglehawk, partly to help make connections with the community, I started organising movie nights,” she says.

 “I said people could wear their pyjamas, dressing gowns and slippers (Eaglehawk is very cold in winter) and so about 50 people attended one night and, at one stage, there was a huddle of women in the kitchen servery and when I approached them they said, ‘We had no idea what we had been missing out on’.

 “I’m the first woman minister Eaglehawk has had in 166 years and these women were basically saying, ‘we just didn’t know there were all these things we were missing out on by not having a woman minister’.”

-Like Cynthia, Sherrin suggests women priests may be stronger in promoting the more pastoral side of ministry than their male counterparts.
+Like Cynthia, Sherrin suggests women ministers may be stronger in promoting the more pastoral side of ministry than their male counterparts.

 “Maybe I’m stereotyping a bit here, but perhaps women bring a greater sensitivity to the role,” she says.